center-for-threat-informed-defense/summiting-the-pyramid/docs/data-readiness/index.rst

   *Understanding what a telemetry source cna and cannot support from a detection perspective*

-  * :ref:`Identifying minimum telemetry requirements<mintelreqs>` to assess log source detection support
+  * :ref:`Identifying minimum telemetry requirements<mintelreq>` to assess log source detection support

 * Data Collection Prioritization